christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 In transformer architectures, each token position has a residual stream—a vector that carries forward information as the model processes each layer.
-We can think of the residual stream as the place where everything communicated from earlier layers are communicated to later layers and must go through this stream.
-It captures everything the model has "thought" so far, so it will contain everything important going on in the model.
+We can think of the residual stream as the place where everything communicated from earlier layers are communicated to later layers.
+It captures everything the model has *thought* so far, so it will contain everything important going on in the model.

 <br>